molinadavid/teslabox/README.md

 If sentry mode is disabled or car is asleep, you may not see any new streams.

-This feature is automatically disabled when the car goes to sleep or TeslaBox restarts.
+You can also request for each stream to automatically upload to S3.

 ## Important considerations
 TeslaBox neither use any Tesla API nor requires any Tesla token.
 It only replaces your Tesla's standard USB or SSD drive with Micro-SD card on a Raspberry Pi.